MicrosoftDocs/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 >[!Note]
 >This feature is rolling out gradually to all customers with more than 50 Copilot assigned licenses.

-*Applies to: Microsoft 365 global admins and Viva Insights admins*

-As a Microsoft 365 global admin or Viva Insights admin, you can configure several features of the Microsoft Copilot Dashboard.
+As an admin, you can configure several features of the Microsoft Copilot Dashboard.
 These settings, for example, control who can access the dashboard, upload organizational data, manage a list of non-Copilot users, create an exclusion list, upload aggregated survey data, and the minimum group size for generating insights.
 Let’s review them.

 ## Manage access for individual users

-*Applies to: Microsoft 365 global admins*
+These steps must be performed by the Microsoft 365 Global Administrator.

 >[!Note]
 >When you add or remove users to the dashboard, the change will go into effect in 24 hours.